Zahid Valencia: 2018–2020

-After one year of inactivity in freestyle, Valencia once again competed at the US World Team Trials Challenge in May 2019.
-In the first round, he earned a tech fall over Geno Morelli, and a perfect 5–0 victory over his collegiate rival Mark Hall in the semifinals.
-In the best-of-three, he once again faced Alex Dieringer, but was dominantly defeated twice my him.
+After one year of inactivity in freestyle, Valencia competed at the US World Team Trials Challenge in May 2019.
+In the first round, he earned a technical superiority over Geno Morelli, and a 5–0 victory over his collegiate rival Mark Hall in the semifinals.
+In the best-of-three, he once again faced Alex Dieringer, but was dominantly defeated twice.

 In December 2019, Valencia moved up from 79 kilos to 86 kilos and claimed his first US National title at the Senior Nationals of Fort Worth, Texas.
-In this tournament, he claimed notable wins over Nate Jackson, Aaron Brooks and Myles Martin.
+In this tournament, he claimed notable wins over Nate Jackson, Aaron Brooks, and Myles Martin.

 He came back a month later at the 2020 Matteo Pellicone Ranking Series of January, in Italy.
 He racked up wins over '18 World Championship runner-up Fatih Erdin and avenged his losses to Alex Dieringer to claim the title.
 However, it was announced on February that Valencia had been disqualified due to a failed drug test, where he tested positive to a banned, recreational substance.
 This also caused his suspension from the ASU wrestling team.

 Valencia was scheduled to wrestle at the '20 US Olympic Team Trials on April 4–5 at State College, Pennsylvania.
 However, the event was postponed along with the 2020 Summer Olympics due to the COVID-19 pandemic.
-Both competitions are now scheduled to take place in 2021.
+Both competitions were later scheduled to take place in 2021.

 Valencia headlined FloWrestling: Burroughs vs. Valencia on November 14, 2020, against '12 Olympic Gold medalist and four-time World Champion (at 74 kg) Jordan Burroughs, at a catchweight of 185 pounds.
 At the weigh-ins, Burroughs weighed 178.2 pounds, while Valencia marked 184.1 pounds on the scale.
 After a perfect 4–0 first period lead, Valencia was bombed with four takedowns while only earning one step-out, which was enough for the smaller athlete to claim the victory.